Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/artworkFile/create.md

-# `POST` 3DFile/create
+# `POST` artworkFile/create

 ## Description and Usage

-This method is used with its companion method [`3DFile/upload`](./upload.md) to upload files to the server.
-This method informs the server of your intention to upload a file and provides a one time use 'file upload token' that is required by `3DFile/upload`.
-The token is valid until the time indicated in the response or until it has been used.
+This endpoint is used with its companion endpoint [`artworkFile/upload`](./upload.md) to upload files to the server.
+This method informs the server of your intention to upload a file and provides a one time use 'file upload token' that is required by `artworkFile/upload`.
+The file upload token is a JSON Web Token from which the expiry time can be determined.
+An approximation of seconds until expiry is included in the response.

 **Arguments must be sent in the message body as valid JSON.**